-Emiliano Zapata burst through the front door and onto the wooden porch of the wedding house.
-He moved past the caterers standing beside the tables set with hors de oeuvres and plates of exotic fruits and vegetables and dips and over to the redwood railing that afforded a view of Scripps Pier and the vast Pacific.
+On this February afternoon his eldest daughter Cristina's wedding having finished and the interior photography completed, Emiliano Zapata burst through the front door and onto the wooden porch of the house.
+He moved past the caterers standing beside the tables set with hors de oeuvres and plates of exotic fruits and vegetables and dips and over to the redwood railing.
 He leaned against the railing and heard a creaking sound of old weathered wood.
 "Gringos," he muttered to himself.
 "Incompetent bastards built this place a hundred years ago before the Mexicans came back to ante up the skill in the construction trade."